An official website of the United States government

 Sgt.
 Maj.
 Marshall H. Gregg

-In 1999, Sergeant Major Gregg reported to Second Fleet Anti-terrorism Security Team, Yorktown, VA.
-He deployed twice to Naples, Italy in support of Marine Corps Security Mission Europe, to Kosovo in support of Operation JOINT GUARDIAN, and to Macedonia to quell riots being conducted on the U.S. Embassy.
+In 1999, he reported to Second Fleet Anti-terrorism Security Team (FAST), Yorktown, Virginia.
+During this assignment, he deployed twice to Naples, Italy in support of Marine Corps Security Mission Europe, and to Kosovo and Macedonia in support of Operation Joint Guardian and U.S. Embassy security operations.

-In 2002, Sergeant Major Gregg reported to Marine Barracks 8th and I, where he was promoted to Sergeant and served as Sergeant of the Guard for the security force.
+In 2002, he was assigned to Marine Barracks Washington, D.C., where he was promoted to Sergeant and served as sergeant of the guard.

-In 2011, Sergeant Major Gregg reported to Weapons Company, 3d Battalion, 4th Marines, 7th Marine Regiment, and served as CAAT Platoon Sergeant, Weapons Company Operations Chief, and Weapons Company First Sergeant.
-During this tour he deployed to Kajaki, Afghanistan in support of OEF and was promoted to First Sergeant.
+In 2011, he reported to Weapons Company, 3rd Battalion, 4th Marines, 7th Marine Regiment, where he served as combined anti-armor team platoon sergeant, weapons company operations chief, and weapons company first sergeant.
+He deployed to Kajaki, Afghanistan, in support of Operation Enduring Freedom and was promoted to First Sergeant.

-In 2017, Sergeant Major Gregg reported to Third Marine Raider Battalion, Marine Corps Forces, Special Operations Command to assume duties as Company First Sergeant for Marine Special Operations Company-L and was deployed to Somalia, Africa in support of Special Operations Command-East Africa and Operation OCTAVE SHIELD.
-While at Third Marine Raider Battalion, he was promoted to his current rank.
+In 2017, he reported to 3rd Marine Raider Battalion, Marine Corps Forces Special Operations Command as the company first sergeant for Marine Special Operations Company-L. He deployed to Somalia in support of Special Operations Command-East Africa and Operation Octave Shield.
+While assigned to the battalion, he was promoted to his current rank.

-In May of 2019, Sergeant Major Gregg assumed duties as the Command Senior Enlisted Leader of Marine Light Attack Helicopter Training Squadron 303, Third Marine Aircraft Wing.
+In May 2019, he assumed duties as the command senior enlisted leader of Marine Light Attack Helicopter Training Squadron 303, 3rd Marine Aircraft Wing.

-In January of 2022, Sergeant Major Gregg assumed duties as the Command Senior Enlisted Leader of 2d Battalion, 11th Marines, 1st Marine Division.
+In January 2022, he assumed duties as the command senior enlisted leader of 2nd Battalion, 11th Marines, 1st Marine Division.

-In April of 2023, Sergeant Major Gregg assumed duties as the Command Senior Enlisted Leader of Headquarters and Support Battalion, Marine Corps Installations-East, MCB Camp Lejeune.
+In April 2023, he assumed duties as the command senior enlisted leader of Headquarters and Support Battalion, Marine Corps Installations East, Marine Corps Base Camp Lejeune.

-Sergeant Major Gregg's personal awards include the Legion of Merit, Meritorious Service Medal with two gold stars, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal with gold star, Joint Service Achievement.
+SgtMaj Gregg’s personal awards include the Legion of Merit, Meritorious Service Medals, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medals, Joint Service Achievement Medal, and Combat Action Ribbons.

 Marine Corps Logistics Command Leaders